Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **Action** Click **▷** (play) again and this time let the simulation finish.
 This should take only a few seconds.

-While the simulation is running, your _**Game**_ view will quickly generate frames similar to the gif below (visualization for `SemanticSegmentationLabeler` is disabled here):
+While the simulation is running, your _**Game**_ view will quickly generate frames similar to the gif below (note: visualization for `SemanticSegmentationLabeler` is disabled here):

 <p align="center">
 <img src="Images/generation1.gif" width = "700"/>